-A COM must make available by request three years of student, faculty, and staff demographics, at a minimum including race/ethnicity and gender.
+To the extent permitted by law, a COM must make available by request three years of student, faculty, and staff demographics, at a minimum including race/ethnicity and gender.
 The mechanism to request this data must be published and easily identifiable on the COM's website.
 When applicable, for any value less than ten, the COM should indicate that value as "less than 10" in place of the value.